-(i) Facts.
-Same facts as Example 8 of this paragraph, except G owns 80% of the stock in S1 and 20% of the capital and profits in each of LLC1 and LLC2.
+- (i) Facts.
+Same facts as Example 8 of paragraph (d)(8) of this section, except G owns 80% of the stock in S1 and 20% of each of LLC1 and LLC2.
 B, G's son, owns a majority interest in LLC2, and M, G's mother, owns a majority interest in LLC1.
-B does not own an interest in S1 or LLC1, and M does not own an interest in S1 or LLC2.

-(ii) Analysis.
-Under the rules in paragraph (b)(3) of this section, B and M's interest in LLC2 and LLC1, respectively, are attributable to G and G is treated as owning a majority interest in LLC2 and LLC; G thus satisfies paragraph (b)(1)(i) of this section.
-G may aggregate his interests in LLC1, LLC2, and S1 as a single trade or business for purposes of applying §1.199A-1(d).
-Under paragraph (b)(3) of this section, S1 is eligible to be included in the aggregated group because it leases property to a trade or business within the aggregated trade or business as described in §1.199A-1(b)(13) and meets the requirements of paragraph (b)(1) of this section.
+B does not own an interest in S1 or LLC1, and M does not own an interest in S1 or LLC2. - (ii) Analysis.
+Under the rules in paragraph (b)(1) of this section, B and M's interest in LLC2 and LLC1, respectively, are attributable to G and G is treated as owning a majority interest in LLC2 and LLC1; G thus satisfies paragraph (b)(1)(i) of this section.
+G may aggregate his interests in LLC1, LLC2, and S1 as a single trade or business for purposes of applying Sec.
+1.199A-1(d).
+Under paragraph (b)(1) of this section, S1 is eligible to be included in the aggregated group because it leases property to a trade or business within the aggregated trade or business as described in Sec.
+1.199A-1(b)(14) and meets the requirements of paragraph (b)(1) of this section.

 - (i) Facts.
-F owns a 75% interest and G owns a 5% interest in the capital and profits of five partnerships (PRS1-PRS5).
-H owns a 10% interest in the capital and profits of PRS1 and PRS2.
+F owns a 75% interest and G owns a 5% interest in five partnerships (PRS1-PRS5).
+H owns a 10% interest in PRS1 and PRS2.
 Each partnership operates a restaurant and each restaurant separately constitutes a trade or business for purposes of section 162.
 G is the executive chef of all of the restaurants and as such he creates the menus and orders the food supplies. - (ii) Analysis.
-F owns more than 50% of capital and profits in the partnerships thereby satisfying paragraph (b)(1)(i) of this section.
+F owns more than 50% of the partnerships thereby satisfying paragraph (b)(1)(i) of this section.
 Under paragraph (b)(1)(v) of this section, the restaurants satisfy paragraph (b)(1)(v)(A) of this section because they are in the same trade or business, and paragraph (b)(1)(v)(B) of this section is satisfied as G is the executive chef of all of the restaurants and the businesses share a centralized function for ordering food and supplies.
 F can show the requirements under paragraph (b)(1) of this section are satisfied as to all of the restaurants.
-Because F owns a majority interest in each of the partnerships, G can demonstrate that paragraph (b)(1)(i) of this section is satisfied.
-G can also aggregate all five restaurants into a single trade or business for purposes of applying §1.199A-1(d).
+Because F owns a majority interest in each of the partnerships, G can demonstrate that paragraph

+(b)(1)(i) of this section is satisfied.
+G can also aggregate all five restaurants into a single trade or business for purposes of applying Sec.
+1.199A-1(d).
 H, however, only owns an interest in PRS1 and PRS2.
 Like G, H satisfies paragraph (b)(1)(i) of this section because F owns a majority interest.
-H can, therefore, aggregate PRS1 and PRS2 into a single trade or business for purposes of applying §1.199A-1(d).
+H can, therefore, aggregate PRS1 and PRS2 into a single trade or business for purposes of applying Sec.
+1.199A-1(d).